Zeldax64/arvi/README.md

 #### performance
 	$make performance

-Retrieve all information in all ".performance_report" files in the project and put them into a file called dataframe.csv.
-You can use this file to check performance parameters when of a executed program.
+Retrieve all information in all ".performance_report" files in the project and put them into a file named dataframe.csv.
+You can use this file to check performance parameters of an executed program.

 ## Command line arguments